 In Bd. of Educ. of Twp. of Piscataway v.
-New Jersey Dept. of Educ., the Appellate Division considered whether a municipal government was obligated to provided funding for its students enrolled in charter schools located in other school districts.5
+New Jersey Dept. of Educ., the Appellate Division considered whether a municipal government was obligated to provided funding for its students enrolled in charter schools located in other school districts.8 The decision turned on the meaning of "school district of residence," which is not defined in the CSPA.9 The ambiguity of this term serves as the basis for the Commission's proposed modification to the statute.

-Statute Considered
+Statutes Considered

 N.J.S.
-18A:36A-12 provides in relevant part:
+18A:36A-12 provides, in relevant part:

 [...] b.
 The school district of residence shall pay directly to the charter school for each student enrolled in the charter school who resides in the district an amount equal to 90% of the sum of the budget year equalization aid per pupil, the prebudget year general fund tax levy per pupil inflated by the CPI rate most recent to the calculation, and the employer payroll tax per pupil that is transferred to the school district pursuant to subsection d. of section 1 of P.L.2018, c.
-68. In addition, the school district of residence shall pay directly to the charter school the security categorical aid attributable to the student and a percentage of the district's special education students enrolled in the charter school and, if applicable, 100% of preschool
+68. In addition, the school district of residence shall pay directly to the charter school the security categorical aid attributable to the student and a percentage of the district's special